 The second jet hit the South Tower between the 78th and 84th floors destroying 2 out of 3 stairways.
 Out of the 500 people trapped above the impact zone, only 18 people could escape through the stairwell exit.
 That a person would fabricate a testimony about a well-documented incident reveals an abdication of integrity.

 11. In that newsletter, Daniel complains about the Christians who exposed their wild claims and calls on “Christians everywhere to pray regularly asking our God to deal with these people and put them out of business.”
-I can’t find a Biblical warrant for a Christian to pray against another Christian.
-Rebecca herself hinted in her 2nd book that this is a form of satanic attack (p 51).
+I can’t find a Biblical warrant for such prayers.
+Rebecca herself hinted in her second book that this is a form of satanic attack (p 51).
 Her views must have changed over the years.

-Again, it seems the pair have had their invitations to some churches cancelled due to the articles on them, thus, Daniel wrote a book, Talebearers: God’s Answer to Investigative Reporting.
+It seems the pair have had their invitations to some churches cancelled due to the Internet articles on them, thus, Daniel wrote a book, Talebearers: God’s Answer to Investigative Reporting.
 While God’s answer to discernment has not changed – because of false teachers deceiving people with false teachings and stories – let no one try to conflate “investigation” with “tale bearing.”
 They are miles apart.
-God hates “a lying tongue” and a person “who loves and practices falsehood” will not be in heaven (Pro 6:17; Rev 22:15).
+God hates “a lying tongue” and a person who loves and practices falsehood will not be in heaven (Pro.
+6:17).

-This is precisely the reason why Christians must be discerning.
-Animals do not have spirits like humans (Eccl.
+This is precisely the reason why Christians need to be discerning.
+Animals do not have spirits like humans do (Eccl.
 3:21) and the “rainbow bridge” idea is a New Age code for the bridge linking the physical with the spiritual plane.
-Lately, Rebecca told her fans that her cat, Chico, curled around Jesus and worshipped Him.
-How an animal is capable of doing this was not explained (26-2-16).
+In February 26, 2016, Rebecca told her Facebook fans that her cat, Chico, curled around Jesus and worshipped Him.
+How an animal is capable of doing this was not explained.

-But this picture has been in the public domain such as Wikipedia Common since 2011, and wasn’t obviously taken by her husband as she claimed.
-How can one take a picture from the internet and lie that its a picture of one’s residence?
-Someone doesn’t seem to have much going for her in the truth department.
-If Rebecca and her husband cannot be trusted on such a trivial matter, why should they be trusted about the high visions and stories they narrate?
+But this picture has been in the public domain such as Wikipedia Commons since 2011, and wasn’t obviously taken by her husband as she claimed.
+How can one take a picture from the Internet and lie that it’s a picture of one’s residence?
+Such a person doesn’t seem to have much going for him/her in the truth department.
+If Rebecca and her husband cannot be trusted on such a trivial matter, why should they be trusted with the high visions and stories they narrate?

-14. When a Christian blogger pointed out this lie to Rebecca on her page, she replied:
+14. When a Christian website owner pointed out this lie to Rebecca on her page, she replied the next day:

 This sounds familiar.
 This was the same response she gave to those investigating her books in the late 80’s.
 Rather than admit her lies and repent of misleading her followers, she resorts to attacking and labelling those exposing her as “Satanists.”
 Has she forgotten that God always demands honesty and that all lies are sin?

 These are not issues that should be swept under the rug.
 I’m not that bothered if a person is feeding his flock with fabricated stories and heresies.
 If the listeners refuse to search the Scriptures and use their God-given discernment to eat the hay and leave the sticks, that’s their choice.
 But when people put their lies and errors in a book or the media, they are poisoning the public and they have to be publicly exposed.
-Integrity is a necessity in God’s kingdom.
-Once a warrior’s belt of truth is absent, his breastplate of righteousness also falls off and his “battle” becomes a big joke to the Adversary.
+Once a warrior’s belt of truth is absent, his breastplate of righteousness also falls off and his “battle” becomes a big joke to the adversary.